iocafe/iocafe-doc/source/extensions/iocloud/deploy-flask-with-ginx-and-gunicorn.rst

 * Anaconda is tool for managing virtual Python environments.
 * You may need to change version number, see https://www.anaconda.com/products/individual#linux for the latest.
 * I needed to restart bash to get path set
+* If you are using iocafe virtual machine, it should anaconda should be readily installed.

 ::